ShipSoft/htcondor_submission_scripts/fixedTarget/batch/README.md

 4. Use the gangaSubmit.sh script to submit the job.
 This is important - you need to use the ship version of ganga on CVMFS (not latest)

+5. To monitor your jobs use this ganga: /cvmfs/ganga.cern.ch/Ganga/install/ship/bin/ganga .
+Don't forget to have a valid voms proxy!

 # Batch submission